filp/whoops/README.md

 ## Integrating with Silex

-`Damnit` comes packages with a Silex Service Provider: `Damnit\Silex\DamnitServiceProvider`.
+`Damnit` comes packaged with a Silex Service Provider: `Damnit\Silex\DamnitServiceProvider`.
 Using it in your existing Silex project is easy:

 ```php